-Many managers are able to generate good returns in bull markets, but few are able to hold on to performance when the business cycle turns negative.
-In the long run most active managers underperform.
-There is a need for investment strategies that can deliver attractive risk-adjusted returns in all phases of the business cycle.
+Few managers are able to deliver strong performance in the long run.
+There is a need for investment strategies that can deliver attractive risk-adjusted returns through the business cycle.

-But our greatest assets are our people: Quantrust never takes decisions on the basis of quantitative models alone.
-Decisions are taken by people.
+The qualitative comes from our people: we never take decisions on the basis of quantitative models alone.
 In a rapidly changing world, we believe only people are able to take a broader perspective on events and deduce the big picture from all the quantitative data and competing economic and investment theories.
 We find that most quantitative investment models are able to work well in a certain market environment but fail when the multi-polar world we live in and different participants in investment markets change the assumptions those models are based on.

 As asset allocation accounts for 80-90% of investment performance, only a dynamic asset allocation strategy allocates enough resources to the key decisions that drive performance.

 Furthermore, it is a flexible strategy that can adjust to a changing economic and market environment and can benefit from the incongruence of political, economic and investment market cycles in the current globalised and multi-polar world.

 Active funds tend to underperform in the long-term, are expensive and monitoring active managers tends to be a distraction from the key asset allocation decisions.
 We prefer to invest through index funds which are cheap and give us more time to focus on the key asset allocation decisions.